Robert Smalls

 In 1874, Smalls was elected to the United States House of Representatives, where he served until 1887.
 He was the last Republican elected from South Carolina's 5th district until 2010 when Mick Mulvaney took office.

 After the Compromise of 1877, the U.S. government withdrew its remaining forces from South Carolina and other Southern states.
-Conservative Southern Bourbon Democrats, who called themselves the Redeemers, had resorted to violence and election fraud to regain control of the state legislature.
+Southern Bourbon Democrats, who called themselves the Redeemers, had resorted to violence and election fraud to regain control of the state legislature.

 As part of wide-ranging white efforts to reduce African-American political power, Smalls was charged and convicted of taking a bribe five years earlier in connection with the awarding of a printing contract.
 He was pardoned as part of an agreement by which charges were also dropped against Democrats accused of election fraud.